 All in all, I might have passed over some great candidates simply because their email didn’t catch my eye.
 But landing the job isn’t just about being qualified, it’s about selling yourself.
 And being able to write in a way that sells yourself is often a sort of trial run for the position, especially one that involves writing and editing.

-For more FREE advice like this, enter your name and email address below to receive your Complimentary copy of “70+ Tips to Perfect the Interview.”
+For more FREE advice like this, get “70+ Tips to Perfect the Interview.”